MetaProvide/landing-site/assets/markdown/August Newsletter.md

 MetaLand has the potential to be many things for you, us and our partners.
 We believe that this space could mean something different to each individual, but we all share the same intention: a place to construct our community.

-Whether it is a place for providers to network, for explorers to find other types of help, or different people to participate in spiritual retreats, the principle objective is to create connections between people.
+Whether it is a place for providers to network, for explorers to find other types of help, or different people to join in spiritual retreats, the principle objective is to create connections between people.
 These connections are the foundations for building our communities and involving more and more people around us.

 ###### *How will we build this project?*